ethanlipson/DensityMap/README.md

 <b>unsigned char getThreshold()</b>
 These set and get the minimum value needed to draw a cell.
 The fewer cells are drawn, the faster your program will run.

+<b>void write(unsigned int x, unsigned int y, unsigned int z, unsigned char value)<b>
+Writes to one cell of the buffer on the graphics card.

 ## Movement

 There are two movement options, controlled by setting ROTATE_GRID at the top of main.cpp to either true or false.